-- be noted that local connection criteria do not need to apply to those meeting the national Armed Forces criteria. - 44.
+- 44. It is also possible for neighbourhood planning groups to set local eligibility criteria for First Homes as set out in the Planning Practice Guidance 0089.
+The local eligibility criteria can include a local connection test to allow first homes to go to people in the local area.
+The criteria set out in Policy 2 follows the examples presented in the PPG Para 008 and will apply for a maximum of 3 months from when a home is first marketed.
+If a suitable buyer has not reserved a home after 3 months, the eligibility criteria will revert to the national criteria so as to widen the consumer base.
+It should be noted that local connection criteria do not need to apply to those meeting the national Armed Forces criteria. - 45.
 According to information supplied by Broadland District Council there are at least 19 households in the parish unable to access affordable rented homes.
 The HNA (2022) estimates there is a need for around 50 affordable rented homes over the plan period.
 Using overall housing tenures, it is suggested that 55% of affordable housing delivered in the parish should be for affordable rented housing and 45% for affordable home ownership.
 Both forms of affordable housing appear to be valuable in meeting the needs of people on various incomes.
 Whilst it is unlikely that the number of dwellings delivered in the plan period will meet the entire affordable housing need, Policy 2 sets an appropriate benchmark for tenure mix to ensure affordable rented housing is a priority with a ratio of 55:45 (55% rented and 45% ownership) going forward.